 Since 2018, the NTSA has issued the new digital driving licences to thousands of Kenyans.
 In fact, some driving companies require their employees to have this new type of licence before giving them jobs.
 The digital licences are superior to the previous red-book ones in many ways including the fraud-proof microchip fixed at the back of the card.
-With this card, NTSA officials can tell almost everything about you including your blood type, age and number of traffic offences committed.
+With this card, NTSA officials can tell almost everything about you including your blood type, age, your driving history and number of traffic offences committed.
 These digital licences have a valid period of 3 years after which you have to apply for renewal.
 Here is how to get the new digital driving licence.

 Advantages of having the digital driving license